 Stage 3: Lodging a formal complaint with the Press Ombudsman

-If, within two weeks from the date of the letter of complaint, the complainant has not received a reply from the editor, or has received an unsatisfactory reply, s/he can then complain in writing to the Press Ombudsman.
+If, within two weeks from the date of the letter of complaint to the editor, the complainant has not received a reply, or has received an unsatisfactory reply, s/he can then complain in writing to the Press Ombudsman.

-All information about the complaint has to be submitted to the Office of the Press Ombudsman within three months of publication of the article under complaint, or of the journalistic behaviour taking place.
+All information about the complaint must be submitted to the Office of the Press Ombudsman within three months of publication of the article under complaint, or of the journalistic behaviour taking place.

 In the case of an article published on the internet, the date of publication is the date upon which the article was first uploaded to the web.